dotCMS/core/hotfix_tracking.md

 92. https://github.com/dotCMS/core/issues/22349 : Missing database migration tasks when migrating from <=5.1.6 #22349
 93. https://github.com/dotCMS/core/issues/22696 : Can't save changes in Work Flow if user with special characters or new user is added. #22696
 94. https://github.com/dotCMS/core/issues/20491 : Many-to-many relationships between a single content type removes relationships on save/publish #20491
+95. https://github.com/dotCMS/core/issues/21482 : [REST] : Updating one Binary Field is removing the value from the other Binary Field #21482